 The best way to get around Santorini is on foot or by bus.
 You'll see that it's easy to walk around the tiny seaside towns, but the bus is best to get from one town to another.
-There are KTEL bus routes from Fira -- the capital city -- to many different destinations around the main island.
-KTEL also services the Athens and Santorini (Thira) Island National Airport (JTR), but you might find it easier to rely on a cab to get you into town.
-If you're planning to do a little island hopping, you can catch a ferry from either Athinios (about five miles south of Fira) or Ammoudi (near the northern town of Oia).
+There are KTEL bus routes from Fira (the capital city) to many different destinations around the main island.
+KTEL also services the Santorini (Thira) Island National Airport (JTR), but you might find it easier to rely on a cab to get you into town.
+If you're planning to do a little island hopping, you can catch a ferry from Athinios (about 5 miles south of Fira).

 The KTEL transportation company operates buses from Fira to areas all over the main island, Thira.
 During peak travel months, most routes are served at least once every hour all day, though bus schedules are notorious for changing frequently.
 Fares range between the equivalent of $2.10 and $2.81 – depending on your destination.
 Tickets are purchased on the bus.
 Keep in mind that there aren't direct KTEL buses to towns other than Fira.
 If you want to get to Oia from Kamari, you'd have to take the bus back to Fira then hop another bus from Fira to Oia.

 Santorini's towns are compact with narrow, winding roads, making walking an easy way to get around.
 Just make sure to keep an eye out for mopeds – these tiny motorized bikes are allowed on both the street and the sidewalk.